 - Less maintenance: For some models, the battery will last for up to four or five years

-Apps for hearing aids
+Apps for hearing devices

 Most modern hearing aids now come with dedicated apps to make it possible to operate your devices without handling them.
 To change settings, you no longer need to reach your hearing aids to press a button, flip a switch, or turn a wheel.
 A few taps on a cell phone can be made discreetly.
 Others will not be able to tell you are adjusting your hearing aid settings.